informaticslab/commSphere/README.md

 * JQuery 1.10.2 compatible browser (Internet Explorer 8+, Firefox, Opera, Chrome)
 * Node.js
 * MongoDB
+* A folder called /sec/certs with server-key.pem, server-cert.pem, and gd_bundle-g2.pem for https.
+Self-signed is fine but certs must be present
+*  localhost/non-signed testing will be a bit wonky, and http has been set up only to forward to https.

 ## Handy things to npm install -g